Solo traveling can seem daunting for first time or even experienced solo travelers. There’s always the question, will I meet people?

 It’s hard not to love a place where local kids are jumping into the waterfalls right after you, where Thai Captain Jack Sparrow hangs out under a bridge, and the local beauty is still wild yet accessible.
 There’s reason why I have been back twice in the past two years – it’s just a nice place to be.

-Gili T may get a reputation as a party island, and while it is on a small scale, it has nothing on Kuta in Bali.
+I’ve been to the Gilis off the coast of Lombok three times now and each time I have a blast.
+Gili Trawangan is the most popular and has a well-deserved reputation as a party island, but its neighbor Gili Air gives you a bit more room to breathe.
+It has a more chilled out vibe while still being social.
 This small island also has gorgeous beaches and vibrant under-water life.
 Though more of a tourist island that doesn’t offer much local interaction, it’s a nice stop to relax and have some fun between trekking in Java or climbing Rinjani in Lombok.

-The beaches are clean, it’s not as couple-oriented as other beach destinations, and whether your pleasure be diving or dancing all night, you can find both there.
+The beaches are clean, it’s not as couple-oriented as other beach destinations, and whether your pleasure be learning to free dive or dancing all night, you can find both there.

 In low season, usually only one of the bars is busy, meaning just about everyone you might have seen around or met previously is likely to be there.
 For those who want a Thai island experience without the crowds or cost, give Koh Chang a try.